structureddynamics/OSF-Web-Services-PHP-API/README.md

 Introduction
 ============

-The **structWSF PHP API** is a framework available to PHP developers to help them generate queries to any structWSF web service endpoint.
-Each structWSF web service endpoint has its own WebServiceQuery class in the structWSF PHP API.
-This class is used to generate any query, to send it to be endpoint of a structWSF instance and to get back a resultset.
+The **OSF PHP API** is a framework available to PHP developers to help them generate queries to any OSF web service endpoint.
+Each OSF web service endpoint has its own WebServiceQuery class in the OSF PHP API.
+This class is used to generate any query, to send it to be endpoint of a OSF instance and to get back a resultset.
 The resultset can then be manipulated by using the Resultset API.
 This same API can be used to transform the resultset into different formats.